I'm sooo not good at torturing so i outsource it to stalin

 Although time was running out, as our work was nearly finished here.
 Once the forestry was cleared, we'd be moved.
 Rumors said we could be sent to railway construction site, where conditions were worse, and guards were tighter.
 My window was closing.

 The following week, just as I was about to slip into the tree line after my shift, a voice called my name.
-It was the kindest doctor.
+It was the kind doctor.
 She had procured a penicillin shot for my leg.
 I was astonished.
-Such medicine was never wasted on someone of my station.
+Such medicine was never wasted on someone at my station.
 She explained it was no great favor in the Soviet Union, as the society they were building would be abundant and inclusive for all.
 I could smell the ideological conditioning, but I thanked her.
 Internally, I cursed the missed opportunity.

 Departure was imminent.
 I could not afford another week.

 Two windows of opportunity presented themselves.
 Tuesday afternoon, before the old hunter returned from the woods.
 Or Wednesday, though that was market day, and my functional Russian skill made me a prime candidate for town errands.
 I decided I could afford two attempts.
-If Tuesday failed, I would still try again Wednesday.

 I returned my tools and informed the guard of my customary "small walk."
 He offered a half-hearted nod.
 They had all silently agreed that a disabled prisoner of war poses no flight risk.